XTremEive/YouMeJS/README.md

 What is it?
 ---

-YouMe is a [Knockout](https://github.com/knockout/knockout) inspired library create to help widget and API developers injecting code logic into their partners websites.
+YouMe is a [Knockout](https://github.com/knockout/knockout) inspired library create to help web widget developers injecting code logic into their partners websites.

 What does it do?